Prestholt Goat Cheese

-Presten is a mature cream cheese made of goats’ milk, what Norwegians like to call “Chevre.”
+Prosten is a mature cream cheese made of goats’ milk, what Norwegians like to call “Chevre.”
 This is made all year, both with støl milk and winter milk.
-Presten received its name from the previous (old) priest in the village.
+Prosten received its name from the previous (old) priest in the village.
 He likes making food and is very enthusiastic about cheese, and he often preaches the joyful message about local cheeseries and locally-produced cheese.

 What about warming a whole cheese in the oven at 200 C (390 F) degrees for 4 minutes?
 Serve with something sweet.